AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_ClientRole_1.md

 ---
-uid: AccountClientRole
+uid: AccountClientRole_1
 ---

-# Client Roles
+# Client Roles (Version 1)

 Client `Roles` authorize API requests made by clients to various OCS features.
 Clients can be assigned more than one `Role`, but all clients have the Account Member role.
 The following are currently available Client `Roles`:
 - Account Administrator: Can add, edit, and remove data using APIs.
 - Account Member: Can read data using most APIs.